Asghar76542/gemini-cli/docs/cli/commands.md

 - **`/bug`**
   - **Description:** File an issue about Gemini CLI.
 By default, the issue is filed within the GitHub repository for Gemini CLI.
 The string you enter after `/bug` will become the headline for the bug being filed.
 The default `/bug` behavior can be modified using the `bugCommand` setting in your `.gemini/settings.json` files.

+- **`/share`**
+  - **Description:** Export the current conversation to a Markdown file.
+Optionally specify a filename, e.g. `/share mychat.md`.
+If no name is provided, a timestamped file is created in the project root.

 - **`/chat`**
   - **Description:** Save and resume conversation history for branching conversation state interactively, or resuming a previous state from a later session.
   - **Sub-commands:**